Nilabhro29/Nilabhro29/README.md

-# nilabhro_29
-# HI, I'm Nilabhro
+#HI, I'm Nilabhro

-# I love developing full stack applications using MERN Stack
+#I love developing full stack applications using MERN Stack

-# Pursuing Electronics and Telecommunication Engineering from Jadavpur University (3rd year)
+#Pursuing Electronics and Telecommunication Engineering from Jadavpur University (3rd year)

-# Fitness freak, Love exploring new places and do I have to mention that "FOODIE" ;)
+#Fitness freak, Love exploring new places and do I have to mention that "FOODIE" ;)

-# If anyone of my interests resonates with yours, follow me up on my profile and I'm sure you won't regret it :)
+#If anyone of my interests resonates with yours, follow me up on my profile and I'm sure you won't regret it :)

-# Connect with me :smiley:
+#Connect with me :smiley:

 <a href="https://www.linkedin.com/in/nilabhro-chakraborty-2975b41a9/">